jjmusic-online/jjmusic-online.github.io/_pages/about/about-eng.md

 ## Work Experience in Korea

-- Worked as an Full time Assistant Professor and an Instructor in South Korea -KyungHee Univ.
+- Worked as an Full time Assistant Professor and an Instructor in South Korea
+   - KyungHee Univ.
 Suwon
-   -Kwangshin Univ.
+   - Kwangshin Univ.
-   -Dong-ah Institute of Media and Arts(DIMA) Kukje Art Univ.
-Seoul -Seoul Theological Univ.
+   - Dong-ah Institute of Media and Arts(DIMA) Kukje Art Univ.
+Seoul
+   - Seoul Theological Univ.
-   -School of Performing Arts Seoul.
+   - School of Performing Arts Seoul.
 Seoul Foundation for Arts and Culture.
-   -Kyungbok High School of Arts
+   - Kyungbok High School of Arts

 - Teaching Artist in Seoul Foundation for Arts and Culture (Seoul, Korea) 2017.03 – 2017.09 (Intergrated Arts Education Research and Teaching Artist in the Middle schools)